-We're here to help you pick the best option to effectively relieve your child's pain, and to explain how to use them properly for the sake of your child's ongoing health and safety.
+As parents, we can feel quite helpless knowing that our child is in pain but not knowing what to do about it.
+This buying guide can help you pick the best option to effectively relieve your child's pain, and use - or not use - painkillers appropriately for the sake of your child's ongoing health and safety.

 The choice in over-the-counter (OTC) painkillers for children is restricted to ibuprofen and paracetamol, although once you include the huge array of different strengths and product forms there are more than enough products to choose from.